spapastamkou/unilux-courses/modules/gen-ai-hist-assignments.md

 - How is Brexit defined?
 - What is the perception of the Conservatives? of the Tories?
 - How is a given key political personality described?
 - Other question(s) you can think of?
+About international events, inter- or supra-national organizations...

 You can also check [this part of the dedicated lesson](https://programminghistorian.org/en/lessons/interrogating-national-narrative-gpt#interrogating-our-model) for inspiration while interrogating the GPT.